Virtual Reality Therapy for Chronic Low Back Pain

 Randomized-controlled Trial of Virtual Reality for Chronic Low Back Pain to Improve Patient-reported Outcomes and Physical Activity

-This study will test the effectiveness of an evidence-based virtual reality therapy program as a non-pharmacological supplement to managing patients with pain due to chronic lower back pain.
-Outpatients will be randomized to receive one of three virtual reality (VR) programs: skills-based VR, distraction VR, or sham VR.
-All patients will receive a VR headset and Fitbit Charge 4 watch.
-Study devices will be delivered to the patient's home with instructions for use via FedEx; patients will receive remote technical support.
-Patients will be followed for 90 days and monitored for functional status, pain levels, use of pain medications (including opioids).
-Participants will also be asked to consent/authorization to access medical records from their treating facility.
+This study will test the efficacy of an evidence-based virtual reality (VR) therapy program as a non-pharmacological supplement for the management of chronic lower back pain.
+Study participants will be randomized to receive one of three VR programs: Skills-Based VR, Distraction VR, or Sham VR.
+In addition to a VR headset, all participants will receive a Fitbit Charge 4 watch.
+Study devices will be delivered to the participant's home with instructions for use via FedEx; participants will receive remote technical support.
+They will be followed for 90 days and complete Patient Reported Outcome (PRO) questionnaires to assess functional status, pain levels, and use of pain medications (including opioids).
+Participants will also be asked to provide consent/authorization to access medical records from their treating facility.

 Study Overview